nylas/components/components/agenda/README.md

 >
 > Make sure to review the events `when` subobject since that determines where your Agenda events will appear.

 The property to use for this is `events`.
-You can pass in an JSON array of events.
+You can pass in a JSON array of events.

 ```json
   const staticEvents = [